rand3289/OutNet/readme.md

 * For numeric operators greater/less/equal allowed operands are an immediate plus one of RANGE, AGE, RKEYC, IP, PORT, RSVCC
 * For operator "string equal" allowed operands are a constant string plust one of RKEY, RSVC, LSVC
 * REST call (http get) Example: SELECT=2036&FILTER=RANGE_GT_500,RANGE_LT_900,RSVC_EQ_HTTP,RKEYC_GT_0

-## Implementation hints

-* SELECT allows for protocol extension/versioning.
-* Internally handle SELECT bit field as a 64 bit unsigned int.
 * If any of the received bit fields or query parameters are not defined, they are ignored
-* host:port pair forms an ID for any record
-* Create actual methods to filter records named RKEYC_GT(uint32 count) etc... switch() on the name of the function as if it was a uint64

-* N3+1 response data is binary to save bandwidth and is encoded using application octet-stream mime type
-* Design N3+1 without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
+* Design N3+1 without protocol identifiers to be less detectable and less likely to be blocked.
-* Add the ability to query your server back over the same connection when contacted and send only a "delta" of the information.
 * Reserve age values over 65500  ex: 0xFFFE = "IO error", 0xFFFD = "duplicate signature", 0xFFFC="coming soon", 0xFFFB="broken signature", 0xFFFA="unresponsive", 0xFFF9="wrong protocol", 0xFFF8="untrusted", 0xFFF0="offline", etc...